sdanielzafar/NAVtrackr/README.md

 2. Decide if you want to use NotifyR (helpful for cron jobs).
 This app will let R text message you about whatever you want.
 In this case it will text you when the timesheets are saved.
 More importantly, if there are errors it will text you the error it got so you can problem-solve.
 Right now the only other way to reproduce the error would be to run the script in R. I highly recommend this as it is very easy to use and useful for other R projects where you want to be kept up to date for long-running R jobs.
 Plus it's $5 (less than a burrito) and lasts forever.
 If you decide to, install the app on your cellphone and get the ID.
 3. Put these tokens into an `.Renviron` file.
 This will set your keys as environment variables when R loads.
 Doing this is a little tricky because the `.Renviron` file lives on your home directory on NFS so you can only access it through Rstudio or SSH.

       a.
 To write this file using Rstudio, start a new R session no associated with any project (it should say "Project: (None)") on the top right hand side.
 Then use the file explorer to see if there is a file called `.Renviron`.
 If so then open that up and edit it.
-Otherwise create a new R script and save it with the file name `.Renviron`.
-You can also do this with an SSH client using the commands `cd ~; vim .Renviron;`
+Otherwise create a new R script and save it with the file name `.Renviron` (protip: can also do this with an SSH client using the commands `cd ~; vim .Renviron;`).

       b.
 Write the following lines into `.Renviron`